mne-tools/mne-cpp/doc/gh-pages/README.md

 ### How the website is structured

-Github pages allows for the use of remote themes, meaning none of the theme-specific html and css are hosted here.
+GitHub pages allows for the use of remote themes, meaning none of the theme-specific html and css are hosted here.

 Pages are inside the `pages` folder.
 Each is a markdown file, allowing for the use of [markdown syntax](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for creating the pages.
 These files get converted to html behind the scenes, so embedding html in the `.md` files works.